 Instruments offered: Piano, voice, oboe, clarinet, flute, saxophone, trumpet, trombone, French horn, violin, viola, cello, bass, percussion, guitar.
-Instructors for other instruments may be arranged by special request to the Music Department.
-Private instruction in an instrument or voice, one hour per week.
+Instructors for other instruments may be arranged by special request to the Music Department, Private instruction in an instrument or voice, one hour per week.
+Student fee required.
+May be repeated.
+Offered every semester.